basarkomurcu/Mario_Game/README.md

 "Graphics" and "Window" modules of the SFML is utilized.
 You should add all the dependincies for the game to function properly.
 Dependincies are Graphics and Window modules.

-Also, It should be noted that code is compiled for x86 architecture.
+Also, It should be noted that code is compiled for x86 architecture and solution file can directly be opened instead of opening each file seperately.